klmcwhirter/oci-shared-images/README.md

 ## Amount of Reusability

-The layers from `ghcr.io/ublue-os/fedora-toolbox:latest`, `fedora41-dev-base` and `fedora41-python` are all shared.
+The layers from `ghcr.io/ublue-os/fedora-toolbox:latest`, `fedora-dev-base` and `fedora-python` are all shared.
 The rest are not (and should not be).
 If the lifetime of the images and containers are managed as projects become active / deferred then HD utilization will be minimized over time.

 <details>
 <summary>Expand to see how layers are shared</summary>